on-prem/jidoteki-admin-api/README.md

 ## HTML and JavaScript

-The HTML and JavaScript files are written in CoffeeScript and Jade, respectively.
+The HTML and JavaScript files are written in Jade and CoffeeScript, respectively.

 `npm install -g jade coffeescript minify`